AMERICAN RESCUE PLAN ACT 2021

 Listed here are the main takeaways that could affect you, your family, or your business:

 - Another round of recovery rebates (or direct deposits, also commonly known as stimulus payments) of $1,400, with an additional $1,400 per eligible dependent, will be provided to qualifying individuals.
-Individuals are required to have an adjusted gross income (AGI) up to $75,000, $150,000 for married filing joint couples, and $112,500 for heads of households.
-Phase outs and disqualification apply when the AGI is greater than $80,000 for individuals, $160,000 for married filing joint couples, and $120,000 for heads of households.
+Individuals are required to have an adjusted gross income (AGI) up to $75,000, $150,000 for married filing joint couples. $112,500 for heads of households.
+Phase outs and disqualification apply when the AGI is greater than $80,000 for individuals. $160,000 for married filing joint couples, and $120,000 for heads of households.

 - Parents will receive advanced payments of the CTC later this year.
 The ARPA has directed the IRS to create a program to make monthly payments (usually through direct deposit) equal to 50% of 2021 CTCs from July 2021 through December 2021 to eligible taxpayers.

-- Taxpayers who will not be eligible for the increased CTC in 2021 due to their income being over the threshold might be able to claim the usual $2,000 per child, although this will also be subject to the normal phase-out rules.
+- Taxpayers who will not be eligible for the increased CTC in 2021.
+This being due to their income being over the threshold might be able to claim the usual $2,000 per child.
+Although this will also be subject to the normal phase-out rules.

 - For 2021, the child and dependent care tax credit has been expanded up to $4,000 for childcare costs for a single child, and up to $8,000 for two or more children in households making up to $125,000.